aeon-toolkit/aeon/docs/getting_started.md

 Different parts of `aeon` work with single series or collections of series.
 The `anomaly detection` and `segmentation` modules will commonly use single series input, while `classification`, `regression` and `clustering` modules will use collections of time series.
-Collections of time series may also be referred to a Panels.
+Collections of time series may also be referred to as Panels.
 Collections of time series will often be accompanied by an array of target variables.

 ```{code-block} python